sharmainec/tp/docs/DeveloperGuide.md

 #### Implementation

 The list feature is facilitated by `ModelManager`.
-It extends `Model` and implements `updateFilteredFlashcardList`which returns an unmodifiable view of the flashcards in the GUI.
+It extends `Model` and implements `updateFilteredFlashcardList` which returns an unmodifiable view of the flashcards in the GUI.

+The list feature relies on the `ListCommandParser` and `FlashcardInGivenFlashcardListPredicate`.
 In order to generate a list of random flashcards, a random stream of `Index` is used to get the flashcards from the main list of flashcards.

 The sequence diagram below illustrates the execution of `ListCommand`.